FACTBOX-COVID-19 skiing restrictions across Europe | Business

 FACTBOX-COVID-19 skiing restrictions across Europe

+The canton of Grisons, home to ski resorts including Davos, have introduced a new mass-testing programme in the hope that this will identify asymptomatic COVID-19 carriers.
+SPAIN

+Some ski resorts have reopened, with skiers hitting the slopes of Catalonia after the region bordering France eased coronavirus restrictions that had prevented people leaving their home municipality.
+AUSTRIA

-AUSTRIA Resorts can reopen from Christmas Eve onwards, but Austria has made skiing holidays very difficult by keeping hotels and other tourist accommodation closed until Jan.
+Resorts can reopen from Christmas Eve onwards, but Austria has made skiing holidays difficult by keeping hotels and other tourist accommodation closed until Jan.
 7. Quarantines have been extended to deter foreign visitors.
 The rules essentially limit skiing to locals who can get close enough for a day-trip.

-FRANCE Resorts are closed until the end of the year at least.
-Authorities will make random border checks to deter people from travelling to slopes in Switzerland and Spain.
+GERMANY

-GERMANY Ski lifts as well as tourist hotels, restaurants and bars are closed until Dec.
-20. Chancellor Angela Merkel has been pushing for tougher and longer restrictions across the country and Europe.
+Germany had already announced ski lifts as well as tourist hotels, restaurants and bars would be closed until Dec.
+20 even before Chancellor Angela Merkel announced a new nationwide lockdown that will be in place - including in ski resorts - until Jan.
+10. Merkel has also been pushing for tougher and longer restrictions across Germany and Europe.

 GREECE All slopes and skiing facilities are closed.